tleaf1/cse15l-lab-reports/lab_report1.md

 **Step 1: Installing VSCode**

-In order to install VSCode on your device, go to [Link](https://code.visualstudio.com/) and follow the instructions for your correct operating system (MacOS, Windows, etc.).
+In order to install VSCode on your device, go to [the VSCode website](https://code.visualstudio.com/) and follow the instructions for your correct operating system (MacOS, Windows, etc.).

 Once you have VSCode downloaded, navigate to where you downloaded it and follow the steps to